 Mother’s are monitored by a vet through their pregnancy and afterwards.

-Puppies are check by vet the day after they are born.
+Puppies are checked by vet the day after they are born.

-Our puppies are our children’s babies and WE (THE BREEDER) HAS THE RIGHT TO REFUSE THE SALE OF A PUPPY ANYTIME BEFORE IT IS PICKED UP OR SHIPPED AND A FULL REFUND RETURNED.
+Our puppies are our babies and WE (THE BREEDER) HAVE THE RIGHT TO REFUSE THE SALE OF A PUPPY ANYTIME BEFORE IT IS PICKED UP OR SHIPPED AND A FULL REFUND RETURNED.